jsmbars/native-apps-fastlane/README.md

 # To implement fastlane to your project, you need to make these steps below:

-1. Link submodule to the project
+1. Add submodule to project at ./fastlane
 ```
 $> git submodule add git@github.com:jsmbars/native-apps-fastlane.git fastlane
 ```